hackmtlca/sqlsa/README.md

 ## Context

 (SQL)SA is the top security agency of Hack MTL.
 They keep all the SQL and data safe for the website.
 Recently, they noticed that a hacker managed to bypass their DEFCON 1 measure.
-You think you can figure out aswell?
+You think you can figure it out aswell?

 ## Running the App